mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ### Remove `TDate` generic

-The `TDate` generic has been removed of all the types, interfaces and variables of the `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` packages.
+The `TDate` generic has been removed from all the types, interfaces, and variables of the `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` packages.

 If you were passing your date object as a generic to any element of one of those packages, you can remove it: